asetalias/blog/content/post/Android_Root101.en.md

 *If you enjoyed reading this article do let me know by tweeting to me on my __twitter-handle @RohanVTK__.
 Your input will highly appreciable as well.*

-*If you encouter any dead links do tweet about it the links will be updated.*
+*If you encouter any dead links do tweet about it, the links will be updated.*